 “When the emotion is too strong for dialogue, the character sings.
-When that emotion become too strong for song, the character dances.”
+When that emotion becomes too strong for song, the character dances.”

 I do not believe that musical theatre has died in America.
 It’s dormant, very deep asleep, much like Rip Van Winkle, protectively hiding through sleep from his shrewish, abusive wife.
 That fishwife has been the brutish boring Broadway of the past half-century.
 Rip dozed off for only twenty years; the awakening of true musical theatre may be long overdue, but I believe that every thing occurs in its due time.

 Old forms give way to newer forms, sometimes to awful newer forms.
 But the classics remain.
-The eternal beauty of melody and lyrics, wedded forever in the art of sincere song, they never perish.
-They might be forgotten for a while, but they shall never be abandoned in a land where those gifted songsmiths forged compositions from heart and soul, where the imaginative mind refused to wilt before the woes of the weary weary world.
+The eternal beauty of melody and lyrics, wedded forever in the art of sincere song, it shall never perish.
+Such music might be forgotten for a while, but it will never be abandoned in a land where those gifted songsmiths forged compositions from heart and soul, where the imaginative mind refused to wilt before the woes of the weary weary world.